Morinosuke Kawaguchi’s books and columns

 In November of 2014, Morinosuke Kawaguchi’s three books in the MEGATRENDS series were published by Nikkei BP:

 1. Morinosuke Kawaguchi’s book on the future, MEGATRENDS 2015-2024 is a mega-updated version of his 2013 masterpiece, MEGATRENDS 2014-2023, which was benchmarked by the Japanese government’s National Strategy Headquarters.
 This set of four books, totaling 718 pages and weighing 5.8 kilograms, was written by Morinosuke Kawaguchi alone!
 It retails for 450,000 yen or about 4000 US dollars plus tax.
 If you’d like to order a copy, please contact us.
+As of 2018, MEGATRENDS has been updated twice and the third update will be published in 2019.
+If you’d like to order it, please contact us.
 Thank you!

 Morinosuke’s mega-updated MEGATRENDS 2015-2024: